VienThanh12/Phone-Book-Project/README.md

 * If you need to update the details of an existing contact, you write the same name and a different number.
 Clicking the button should change the number of contact.

 **5. Delete a Contact:**
 * To remove a contact from the phonebook, find a "Delete"  button or link associated with the contact you wish to delete.
 Clicking on this option should prompt a confirmation dialogue to ensure you want to proceed with the deletion.
-Confirm the deletion, and the contact should be removed from the phonebook.
+Confirm the deletion and the contact should be removed from the phonebook.

 **6. Search and Filter Contacts:**
 * If the phonebook application supports search or filtering functionality, look for a search bar or filter options.
 You can enter search terms or select specific criteria to narrow down the displayed contacts based on your requirements.